-In this section we introduce police agents to our model and describe the pursuit mechanisms they are engaged in on a network that is concurrently growing in time.
-The ultimate goal of law enforcement is to reach the kingpin, capture him or her, and dismantle the expanding criminal organization.
-The ultimate goal of the criminal enterprise is to expand as much as possible.
-As discussed earlier, it is reasonable to assume that the global structure of the network is unknown to law enforcement agents who can begin their "investigative" activities only at the bottom of the network, populated by street criminals.
+street criminals.
 Once a criminal network is formed, at every time step t we choose a random street criminal in S(t) as the initial search node for the officer.
 This street criminal is now considered to be under investigation.
 The officer can decide whether to "arrest" the criminal in question or move to one of its associates, chosen among the nodes that are linked to the current suspect.
-In the next subsection we will illustrate three different ways of making this strategic decision.
+In the next section we illustrate three different ways of making this strategic decision.
 For now, we note that if the choice to arrest the current suspect is made, the latter is removed and this particular investigative round at time t is complete.
 If the choice to migrate to a linked criminal is made, the pursuit continues: the officer is now faced with the same decision on whether to arrest or continue investigating.
 We impose that a node that has already been visited by law enforcement cannot be visited again.
 A sequence of investigative choices thus lead to a self-avoiding random walk on the criminal network at time t.
 The pursuit ends if an arrest is made or if the officer reaches either the kingpin or another street criminal.

 If the kingpin is reached, we consider the attempts of law enforcement to be successful: the criminal organization has been dismantled at time t and the process is terminated.
-Vice-versa, if the investigative unit ends on another criminal in S(t), we consider law enforcement intervention at this time to have failed: no arrests will be made, and the network stays unchanged.
+Vice versa, if the investigative unit ends on another criminal in S(t), we consider law enforcement intervention at this time to have failed: no arrests will be made, and the network stays unchanged.
 Finally, if law enforcement decides to perform an arrest on a given node, all of its underlings in the hierarchal structure will be removed as well.
 Note that since the node at which the arrest takes place can be a few links removed from the original starting point, an arrest does not necessarily imply that the first street criminal to be investigated will be removed as well.
 The case of an arrest may be considered a partial success, since eliminating a few nodes on the hierarchical structure may make the kingpin more vulnerable in future time steps.
 After the pursuit phase at time t is completed and assuming the kingpin has not been reached, the criminal network is grown according to the recruitment methods described in the previous section.
-Pursuit and recruitment are then iterated at time t+1 and until the network reaches a given size n^ , with the network evolving dynamically in time.
+Pursuit and recruitment are then iterated at time t + 1 and until the network reaches a given size $n^$ , with the network evolving dynamically in time.
 Note that since at the onset of our simulation the only criminal present is the kingpin, we do not introduce the police pursuit at time t = 0, since the kingpin would be arrested immediately and the criminal organization would not grow.
-Rather we consider an existing network, as shown in Fig. 8 for a full ternary tree of height three with forty criminals, as the initial configuration on which the pursuit is started.
+Rather we consider an existing network, as shown in Fig. 8 for a full ternary tree of height 3 with 40 criminals, as the initial configuration on which the pursuit is started.
 A full ternary network is one where all nodes, except street criminals, have exactly three underlings.
 A complete ternary network is one where all nodes, except street criminals and the nodes immediately above them, have exactly three underlings.
 We use these full or complete networks as initial conditions for an "unthreatened" criminal organization, prior to police intervention, and assume that once law enforcement investigations have begun the network grows according to the recruitment rules described in the previous section.